TreadKing/movie-magic/README.md

 ### Running
 1. On loading the page, if the user is not already logged in, the user will be taken to a login screen.
 The user logs into the website by clicking on the login button.
 From there the user is taken to a Google login screen which will handle the rest of the login.
 This includes registering the user if they do not have a Google account.

 2. After login, the user will be redirected to the search page.
 From here, the user can type input into a textbox to find movies that matched their search.
 The user can either input an actor's name or a movie's name.
 The webpage will then output all movies to the page once the input is submitted.
+There is an add and remove button under each movie.
+Only one button is active at a time depending on whether the movie is on your watchlist or not.
+The user can click between the buttons to add or remove the movie from the watchlist

+3. The watchlist can be accessed from the search page by clicking on the button that says watchlist.
+The user is then directed to their personal watchlist.
+They can see all the movies they have added.
+Additionally they can also remove movies from their watchlist.